 Apply a seaweed-based solution at planting and every 2–3 weeks to keep plants healthy and more resistant to pests and diseases.

 Apply a slow-release fertiliser designed for fruit in early autumn and spring.

-In humid areas, damp soils and areas where leaves are wet and plants are overcrowded, a strawberry can develop fungal problems such as grey mould and black spot.
+In humid areas, damp soils and areas where leaves are wet and plants are overcrowded, a strawberry can develop diseases such as grey mould and black spot.
 To prevent this from occurring, regularly apply seaweed solutions, avoid overhead watering and allow enough space between the plants.

 Aphids, mites and caterpillars can be treated with organic sprays, while snails and slugs can be eradicated with pet-friendly snail pellets, snail and slug traps, or by using copper tape around pots or planters.

 Net your plants after flowering to prevent birds devouring all of your delicious ripening berries.